Bespano/Heras_open-sams/README.md

 * Volunteers area.
 * Dashboard area.

+Take a look at our Roadmap Wiki Page to go into the details.

 # Installation
 Clone or download the source code and place it in a folder under your htdocs in your preferred software application service (XAMPP, LAMP, etc.)
 Execute the sql code in order to create the database model.